metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

     $literals   # array-ref of uncompressed symbols
     $lengths    # array-ref of literal lengths
     $matches    # array-ref of match lengths
-    $distances  # array-ref of backreference distances
+    $distances  # array-ref of back-reference distances
 ```

 The output can be decoded with `lz77_decode()` and `lz77_decode_symbolic()`, respectively.